MortenKrebs/Trajectories_in_schizophrenia/README.md

 # Trajectories in Schizophrenia

 Script for the analyses in the manuscript:
-"Biological Predictors of Psychiatric Trajectories in a Danish Population Cohort of Individuals with Schizophrenia" by Krebs et al.
+"Patterns in Comorbid Diagnostic Trajectories of Individuals with Schizophrenia Associate with Etiological Factors" by Krebs et al.